 Guatemala Coffee Expedition 2024

-● 1 night private hot tub/sauna - lakeside on Atitlan
+- 1 night hot tub/sauna - lakeside on Atitlan

 Not included in price: Flights, F4A Guide tips, single occupancy, additional excursions not listed on itinerary, meals not listed above, personal expenses (souvenirs, alcohol, etc.).

-Book your flight into La Aurora International Airport in Guatemala City (GUA) for January 19, 2024, arriving before 10AM.
+Book your flight into La Aurora International Airport in Guatemala City (GUA) for January 21, 2024, arriving before 10AM.
 We highly recommend flying in 1 night early and spending the evening in Guatemala City.
-Guests will fly to Flores, Petén as a group with F4A guides midday on the 19th (cost of domestic flight included in trip).
-Book your departing flight for January 29, 2024, after 10AM.
+Book your departing flight for January 28, 2024, after 12PM.
 Guatemala City is on CST.

 A $500 deposit (per person) is due at the time of booking.
 This deposit is non-refundable.

-The first payment (50% of remaining balance) will be due October 15, 2023.
-Final payment will be due December 1, 2023.
-You will receive a reminder email when these payments are due.
+Final Payment will be due in full on 12/1/23.
+You will receive a reminder email when this payment is due.
 Once made, all payments are non-refundable and non-transferable.

 By Fit 4 Adventure: In the event that we must cancel a trip for commercial reasons beyond our control, including if the minimum number of trip participants is not met, you will be able to transfer any amount paid toward any F4A trip in the next 24 months.
 You may also opt for a full refund.